Skip to content

 Your specialist for hand surgery in Vienna - Dr. Sebastian Farr

 Priv.-Doz.
 Dr. Sebastian Farr is a specialist in orthopaedics and hand surgery with many years of experience as a senior physician at the Orthopaedic Hospital Speising.
-At his surgery in the 1st district, he offers comprehensive advice and individual treatment options for diseases and injuries of the hand and upper extremities.
-From diagnosis to treatment and aftercare, Dr. Farr will accompany you personally and attaches great importance to precise diagnostics and targeted treatment.
-The aim is to restore hand function in the best possible way and to alleviate pain in the long term.
+In his practice, he offers comprehensive advice and individual treatment options for diseases and injuries of the hand and upper extremities.
+From diagnosis to treatment and aftercare, Dr. Farr accompanies his patients personally and attaches great importance to precise diagnostics and targeted treatment.
+His aim is to restore hand function in the best possible way and alleviate pain in the long term.
+For further information or to make an appointment at the surgery of Priv.-Doz.
+Dr. Sebastian Farr in Vienna, you can contact us by telephone, online or by e-mail.

-FAQ - frequently asked questions about carpal tunnel syndrome
+FAQ - frequently asked questions about fast fingers

 GDPR Cookie Consent with Real Cookie Banner